fredboudon/RiemannianLsystems/documentation.md

 For the moment, this shooting strategy is slower than the first BVP one.

+Note that after a RiemannLineTo or RiemannShootingLineTo, the Head vector at the target point is systemically aligned with the tangent of the constructed geodesic.

 ### Moving to a target point without drawing a line

 produce RiemannMoveTo(uv)